gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    supported to avoid some of the down sides that large user messages have on blocking transmission of later arriving high priority user messages.
 However, the support is not mandated and negotiated independently from DTLS/SCTP.
-If I-DATA chunks are used then they MUST be sent in an authenticated way as described in
+If I-DATA chunks are used, then they MUST be sent in an authenticated way as described in
    {{RFC4895}}.